*Registration is limited

 - Therapists will be able to describe the effect of skilled equine movement on at least 3 different patient diagnoses as related to their systems impairment, participation restriction, and functional outcomes through participation in a treatment planning practicum.

 - Therapists will demonstrate correct documentation in writing treatment and progress notes related to the current use of equine movement in OT, PT and SLP practice.

 - Therapists will be able to list 3 examples of how the therapist using skilled equine movement incorporates the AHA Best Practice Guidelines into practice.

 - Therapists will be able to cite 3 current research articles applicable to hippotherapy, skilled equine movement.

 - Identify the professional relationships between AHA, Inc. and its educational offerings, PATH Intl., and the AHCB by giving 3 examples of how these relationships impact Best Practice when incorporating hippotherapy as a treatment tool into a therapy plan of care.

-Online Study Module (day one of the complete 4-day program) – 1st day of training for this course is to be completed prior to the in-person training start date.
+Online Study Module (day one of the complete 4-day program) – 1st day of training for this course is to be completed three (3) days prior to the in-person training start date.

 Tentative In-person training schedule: